Walt Stack: Dolphin South End Running Club

 In the 1960s, Stack was a member of San Francisco's Dolphin Club.
 Circa 1965/1966, Stack invited members of the South End Rowing Club to meet with him and another Dolphin Club member regarding the formation of a running club that would include women and children for the first time.
 This club would become known as the Dolphin South End Running Club (DSE), San Francisco's oldest running club and among the oldest in the United States.

 In his role as club sage, Stack exhorted his flock to "Start slow... and taper off."
-The message conveyed both his wisdom and a sense of enthusiasm for middle and back of the pack fun runners, and the slogan has been emblazoned on all the club's jerseys ever since.
+The message conveyed his sense of enthusiasm for middle and back of the pack fun runners, and the slogan has been emblazoned on all the club's jerseys ever since.

 At the DSE races, which have taken place nearly every weekend in and around San Francisco since the 1970s, Walt was usually the master of ceremonies and presenter of ribbons to the top finishers.
 Stack organized the first Double Dipsea race in 1970, and it is today officially named the "Walt Stack Double Dipsea".